 Many other of our holidays are ‘responsible’ in other ways:

-Holidays in India and Holidays in Nepal
+Holidays in India and Nepal

 These are without doubt the most sustainable holidays that we offer, as they explore remote rural communities in need of new income streams to stop the migration of workers.
 The village guesthouses in which you stay are owned and run by the community, and you are accompanied by local guides as you walk and/or explore.
 Thus, the villages benefit directly from your visit, and you in turn gain privileged insights into village life and local traditions by staying in the heart of the community.